ShadowAmalgam/scratchex-vm/README.md

 ## Compiler Overview

-For a high-level overview of how the compiler works, see https://docs.turbowarp.org/how
+For an overview of how the Turbowarp compiler (Which is utilized in Scratch Ex) works, see https://docs.turbowarp.org/how

 For more technical information, read the code in src/compiler.